ihucos/plash/README.md

 One python3 library without dependencies and one python3 script per command.

 #### I'ts actually just a chrooted process?
-Yes, also a container build engine, some glue and technical subtleties.
+Yes, also a container build engine, some glue, some new ideas and technical subtleties.